 - Once done cooking, press “Cancel” to turn off the heat, then open the vent to do a quick release of the pressure.

 - Add Greek yogurt and mix well.
 The bottom may have a layer of cooked sauce, so just avoid scraping this if you do not want to mix it in.

-- Serve with brown rice and/or naan.
+- Serve with rice and garlic naan.
 Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie